Salvador del Solar

-Salvador Alejandro Jorge del Solar Labarthe ([salβaˈðoɾ ðel soˈlaɾ]; born 1 May 1970) is a Peruvian actor, director and politician.
+Salvador Alejandro Jorge del Solar Labarthe ([salβaˈðoɾ ðel soˈlaɾ]; born 1 May 1970) is a Peruvian actor, film director and politician.
 He served as Prime Minister of Peru from March to September 2019, in President Martín Vizcarra's administration.

 Born in Lima, from a very young age he showed passion for acting.
 At first, he pursued a career in law, graduating from the Pontifical Catholic University of Peru in 1994.
 After working one-year as a lawyer, he decided to pursue a career in acting.
 Enrolled in Alberto Ísola's workshop, he starred in a variety of national classical theatre productions.
 Subsequently, he starred in three television series' directed by Luis Llosa.
 He gained international fame in 2000 for his portrayal of "Captain Pantaleón Pantoja" in Captain Pantoja and the Special Services film adaptation of Mario Vargas Llosa's classical novel, directed by Francisco J. Lombardi.
 The film was selected as Peru's 72nd Academy Awards Best Foreign Language Film Award submission, but was not nominated.
 Del Solar took a brief hiatus of acting as he travelled to New York to pursue a master's degree in international relations at Syracuse University.
 Upon finishing his graduate studies, he acted in a variety of television productions, and ultimately relocated to Colombia and Mexico.
-Among other works, he starred in The Missing Elephant in 2013, and debuted as film director with Magallanes in 2014.
+He also starred in The Vanished Elephant in 2013.
+In 2014, he debuted as film director with Magallanes.
+In 2024, he released his second feature Ramón and Ramón at the 72nd San Sebastian International Film Festival.

 After years dedicated to cultural promotion in his country, President Pedro Pablo Kuczynski appointed him Minister of Culture in a cabinet reshuffle on 5 December 2016, switching the previous Minister of Culture to Defense.
 In his one-year tenure as minister, he took a prominent role in promoting Peruvian cinema, and relaunching renowned museums throughout the country.
 He tendered his resignation on 27 December 2017, alongside other cabinet ministers in protest of president Kuczynski's pardon of former President Alberto Fujimori, imprisoned for murder and aggravated kidnapping.